Want to have some stylish artwork displays but not sure how? Maybe you have some extra space on a wall that needs filling?

 - Hang with a variety of methods like string, tape, cord and wire.
 This will produce interesting effects

-- Some art looks best not hung but resting on the ground or table against a wall
+- Some art looks best not hung but resting on the ground or furniture item against a wall